MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/overview-migration-service-postgresql.md

 The migration service in Azure Database for PostgreSQL simplifies the process of moving your PostgreSQL databases to Azure.
 The migration service offers migration options from various PostgreSQL-supported sources, including migrating from a cloud service, from an on-premises environment, or from a virtual machine in Azure.
 The migration service is designed to help you move your PostgreSQL databases to Azure Database for PostgreSQL - Flexible Server with ease and confidence.

-The migration service offers several advantages, including:
+Some of the advantages of using the migration service include:

 - Managed migration service
 - Support for schema and data migrations